Skip to content

 Kagera River

-The river is as well a prime birding destination attracting over 500 bird species residing in the park.
+The river is also a prime birding destination attracting over 500 bird species residing in the park.
 These may include different forest birds and water-wading birds living in the Akagera wetlands.

 Akegera River offers visitors an opportunity to enjoy different water adventurous activities such as canoeing, kayaking, swimming, water rafting among others ensuring an enjoyable safari.